Washingtonwei/use-case-style-guide/README.md

 Business rules include corporate policies, government regulations, laws, industry standards, and computational algorithms.
   <a name="business-rules--syntax"></a><a name="9.1"></a>

-  - [9.1](#business-rules--syntax) Specify related business rules (e.g., security and access control requirements) in the business rules section.
+  - [9.1](#business-rules--syntax) Specify related business rules (e.g., security and access control requirements) in the business rules section:
     - Identify any relevant business rules concerning security/access.
     - Specify more finer-grained access control.
     - Specify any limitations regarding which individuals, groups, or organizations are permitted to initiate this use case or which data they are permitted to access.